Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 Most of the Industrial genre, in particular the abrasive early acts like Throbbing Gristle and SPK.

 Dark Ambient music, especially the subgenre known as Isolationism.

-Somehow, Conchita has become a favorite of the fans, despite that she's a psychotic cannibal.
+Somehow, the Evillious Chronicles' Conchita has become a favorite of the fans, despite that she's a psychotic cannibal.
 Hell, mothy himself has released a huge amount of remixes for her song, and she possesses a character in Story of Evil.

 Buckethead.
 He is a somewhat spooky looking guitarist, with a white mask and some creepy interests and gimmicks.
 A lot of his music also falls into this category, since he often draws inspiration from the horror genre.

-WWE: "The Boogeyman."
-He was originally supposed to be a heel, but he became so popular with the fans that WWE had no choice but to turn him face.
+"The Boogeyman" was originally supposed to be a heel, but he became so popular with the fans that WWE had no choice but to turn him face.
 Didn't stop him from chewing on earthworms and spitting them in his opponents' faces.

 Kane perpetually sits here, whether he's a face or a heel, masked or unmasked.
 He's worked every creepy aspect imaginable with his character, and nearly every one of them he's worked to perfection.

 Jake "The Snake" Roberts plops firmly into this in his heel role, what with the leering, lecherous stare, the fascination with serpents, the happy admittance that he's a lying snake, and his semi-disheveled appearance would put him just as equally in an alleyway wearing nothing but a trenchcoat and sneakers.
 When he's a face though, he's a different kind of awesome.

 Generally, if a Kirby villain fits this trope, it has a good chance of rising above the others in popularity.
 Zero/Zero Two and Marx Soul are the most prominent examples.